ekoontz/menard/README.md

 # Inspirations

-Besides the above-mentioned Linguistics and Borges references mentioned above, I am including some links below which I think are interesting and related to the ideas I am exploring here.
+Besides the above-mentioned linguistics and Borges references mentioned above, I am including some links below which I think are interesting and related to the ideas I am exploring here.